makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP59: GovAlpha Budget 2022-23.md

 We are proposing this Core Unit Budget modification because GovAlpha requires an operating budget to fulfill its mandate.
 Now and in the future we will be proposing annual DAI budgets due to our greater experience running GovAlpha and in an attempt to push MakerDAO core units toward a standard of annual DAI budgets.

 ### Core Unit ID

 GovAlpha (GOV-001)

 ### Year-Ahead Plans

 For each quarter we are defining major and minor project focuses.
-In addition to these items, we continue to operate existing processes and support other related CU’s in their projects by providing feedback and guidance.
+In addition to these items, we continue to operate existing processes and support other related CUs in their projects by providing feedback and guidance.

 We have only defined 6 minor items, as we want to have some flexibility to react to new priorities that appear during the next year.
 These items may shuffle around if and when priorities change.